smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 Please Create: c:/Program Files/PostgreSQL/9.6/etc as root/Administrator
 ```

-* Fix: permissions on directory, create if needed
+* Fix: permissions on directory, create if needed.
+Needs to be writeable by the user not an adminsitrator only

 * 2. ENCRYPTED_POSTGRES_PASSWORD is incorrect in Makefile.local